 At the Annual Meeting, Messrs.
-R. Randall Rollins and James B. Williams will be nominated to serve as Class I directors.
-The nominees for election at the 2011 Annual Meeting are all now directors of the Company.
-The directors in each class serve for a term of three years.
+Gary W. Rollins and Larry L. Prince will be nominated to serve as Class II directors and Messr Henry B. Tippie will be nominated to serve as a Class I director.
+The nominees for election at the 2012 Annual Meeting are all now directors of the Company.
+The directors in Class II will serve for a term of three years, and the director in Class I will serve for a term of two years.
 The director nominees will serve in their respective class until their successors are elected and qualified.
-Mr. Glen W. Rollins' term as a director of the Company expires upon conclusion of his current three-year term following the Company's election of directors at the 2011 Annual Meeting.
-Six other individuals serve as directors but are not standing for re-election because their terms as directors extend past this Annual Meeting pursuant to provisions of the Company's by-laws, which provide for the election of directors for staggered terms, with each director serving a three-year term.
-Unless authority is withheld, the proxy holders will vote for the election of each nominee named below as a director.
-Although management does not contemplate the possibility, in the event any nominee is not a candidate or is unable to serve as director at the time of the election, unless authority is withheld, the proxies will be voted for any nominee who shall be designated by the present Board of Directors and recommended by the Nominating and Governance Committee to fill such vacancy.
+Five other individuals serve as directors but are not standing for re-election because their terms as directors extend past this Annual Meeting pursuant to provisions of the Company's by-laws, which provide for the election of directors for staggered terms, with each director serving a three-year term.
+Unless authority is withheld, the proxy holders will vote for the election of a candidate or is unable to serve as director at the time of the election, unless authority is withheld, the proxies will be voted for any nominee who shall be designated by the present Board of Directors and recommended by the Nominating and Governance Committee to fill such vacancy.